johanmz/MultiFMBerry/HARDWARE.md

 ![Schematic](hardware/multifmberry_schema_20220206.png)

-__Very important!__

 Don't forget to disable the internal processor of the transmitter.
 This can be done easily by shorting on of it's crystal pins.
-To do this __connect TP18 to GND and TP2 to GND!__
+To do this connect TP18 to GND and TP2 to GND.

  Connect specific testpoints on the PCB of the MMR70 to the TCA9548A and MCP23017 IC's according to the schema.
-Also connect the 3.3V and ground.
+Also connect the 3.3V and GND.

 Thanks to Oliver J. (skriptkiddy) for the schematics and the photo with all named testpoints.
 Thanks to Andrey Chilikin for the excellent photo with all testpoints labeled.